Published on

 npm install express

-3 - Create a index.js file and Copy and paste the following hello world example to it:
+3. Create an index.js file and copy and paste the following "Hello World" example into it:

 const express = require('express')